AlanSin-asin007/task-manager-interface/README.md

  > * Clone the repo run cmake . then make and then after that, run the executable, taskManager
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > We used unit testing for all our functions with google tests which all pass.